RaghadB13/IT-Support-Ticketing-System/README.md

 requests_data.json: Structured log storage acting as a local file-based data backup for tracking request payloads.

-r.html / r.php: Diagnostic and auxiliary render views used during development for data inspection and reporting layouts.
+r.html / r.php: Diagnostic and auxiliary render views used during development for data inspection and reporting layouts. video.mp4: A walkthrough demonstration video showcasing the user interface, form submission, and system functionality.